 - Whilst chutney is still hot, ladle into sterilised jars and fill to within 6mm (1/4″” inch) of the top.
 Use the back of a spoon to pack down your chutney and remove any air pockets.

-- Seal tightly with a lid and label when cold.
+- Seal tightly with a lid.

 Notes